-Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and XFS is a trademark of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIX and XFS are registered trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

 Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc.